skalarproduktraum/phd-thesis/chapters/xr.md

 ## Current Developments

-The currently ongoing _Second Virtual Reality Revolution_ has been enabled — at least in part — by the development of low-cost, high-resolution displays that are used in smart phones, and the gyroscopic sensors used alongside them.

-The displays used in mobile phones form the ideal basis for ergonomic and lightweight head-mounted displays, as they feature both a low physical footprint, low energy use, and the right size and resolution to be put right in front of the eyes.

-After showing several prototypes of head-mounted displays, Palmer Luckey, a former employee of the _Mixed Reality Lab_, produced the _Oculus Rift_ in 2016 (see Figure \ref{fig:OculusRiftPrototype} for the prototype, and Figure \ref{fig:OculusRiftHMD} for the final product), a translational and rotational tracking HMD complete with tracking system, based on full-HD smartphone displays.
-Soon after the _Rift_, other manufacturers presented similar devices, such as HTC's _Vive_, Sony's _Playstation VR_, Samsung's _GearVR_, or the set of Microsoft's _Windows Mixed Reality_ glasses (a slight misnomer, being actually virtual reality glasses).

 \begin{marginfigure}
     \label{fig:OculusRiftPrototype}
     \includegraphics{OculusRiftPrototype.jpg}
     \caption{An early Oculus Rift prototype.
-Image courtesy of Engadget.}
+Image reproduced from  Engadget, \url{https://www.engadget.com/2012/08/16/oculus-rift-hands-on/}.}
 \end{marginfigure}

-\begin{marginfigure}
+The currently ongoing _Second Virtual Reality Revolution_ has been enabled — at least in part — by the development of low-cost, high-resolution displays that are used in smart phones, and the gyroscopic sensors used alongside them.

+The displays used in mobile phones form the ideal basis for ergonomic and lightweight head-mounted displays, as they feature both a low physical footprint, low energy use, and the right size and resolution to be put right in front of the eyes.

+\begin{marginfigure}[1cm]
     \label{fig:OculusRiftHMD}
     \includegraphics{OculusRiftHMD.jpg}
     \caption{The Oculus Rift Virtual Reality HMD.
 Public domain.}
 \end{marginfigure}

+After showing several prototypes of head-mounted displays, Palmer Luckey, a former employee of the _Mixed Reality Lab_, produced the _Oculus Rift_ in 2016 (see Figure \ref{fig:OculusRiftPrototype} for the prototype, and Figure \ref{fig:OculusRiftHMD} for the final product), a translational and rotational tracking HMD complete with tracking system, based on full-HD smartphone displays.
+Soon after the _Rift_, other manufacturers presented similar devices, such as HTC's _Vive_, Sony's _Playstation VR_, Samsung's _GearVR_, or the set of Microsoft's _Windows Mixed Reality_ glasses (a slight misnomer, being actually virtual reality glasses).

 On the side of augmented reality, Microsoft has been selling the developer kit of the _HoloLens_ since 2016.
 The HoloLens is an untethered headset with its own CPU, GPU, and HPU (holographic processing unit, apparently used for tracking tasks, etc.).
 The HoloLens features _inside-out tracking_, where no external tracking hardware is needed, apart from the cameras inside the HMD itself.
 On the software side, the HoloLens supports rendering directly on the device via Direct3D11, or via low-latency remote rendering (named Holographic Remoting) on a separate computer, and streamed image transfer, with the images encoded as H264 video stream, and corrected by the HoloLens on-the-fly with affine transformations for rotations and translations, to compensate for network latency.
 In early 2019, Microsoft announced the _HoloLens 2_, with improved field of view, latency, and physical footprint (see Figure \ref{fig:HoloLens2}).